cbworden/shake-doc/_sources/disclaimers.txt

    * **Scenario Revisions**.
 ShakeMap Scenario collections also uses version numbers for each event, yet the overall scenario collections is also named according to their source.
+Currently
-The latest collection is [TBS].
-Currently ShakeMap Atlas Version 2.0 is online in the USGS `Comprehensive Catalogue (ComCat) Earthquake database
+     ShakeMap Atlas Version 2.0 is online in the USGS `Comprehensive Catalogue (ComCat) Earthquake database
      <http://earthquake.usgs.gov/earthquakes/search/>`_, Some archival (older)